 - Consultants and other service providers may jointly enter with client organisations.
-All entries must be signed off by an appropriate person within the client organisation. - You may apply for more than one category, but any entry must not replicate another, and must provide new information specific to that category, i.e., similar or identical information cannot be used to enter multiple categories.
-You may not be a finalist in more than three categories, and CIPD Ireland will contact entrants to discuss if appropriate.
-Previous winners may not present their winning entry as a basis for subsequent award entries. - The entry must be finalised.
-If the entry is not completed correctly, it may be deemed to be an invalid entry.
-Entries at draft stage and late entries will not be considered valid entries. - At the end of the submission process, you will be asked to confirm your entry and permission for CIPD Ireland to use the information and share with the judges.
-If you do not confirm your entry, it will be deemed 'incomplete' and will not be part of the judging process. - > The decision of the judges is final, and no further correspondence will be entered into. - CIPD Ireland and the judging panel reserves the right to confirm the accuracy of the information provided. - Entrants agree to co-operate with CIPD Ireland who may wish to publicise entries through the use of social media, case studies, specific media articles and events.
+All entries must be signed off by an appropriate person within the client organisation. - At the end of the submission process, you will be asked to confirm your entry and permission for CIPD Ireland to use the information and share with the judges.
+If you do not confirm your entry, it will be deemed 'incomplete' and will not be part of the judging process. - Entrants agree to co-operate with CIPD Ireland who may wish to publicise entries through the use of social media, case studies, specific media articles and events.
 Commercial sensitivity will always be respected. - Where a conflict of interest may arise with suppliers / contractors to CIPD Ireland, such applications will be pre-assessed prior to the judging process.